northswiss/jekyll-boilerplate/_posts/2016-07-27-the-best-travel-and-business-expense-reporting-tools.md

 Instead, use [Shoeboxed](https://www.shoeboxed.com/).
 This fun little app can track mileage, turn business cards into contacts, organize and archive email receipts, and capture physical receipts and file them for a reimbursement or deductible.

 What really sets Shoeboxed apart is its Magic Envelope feature.
-Busy business travellers can stuff a pre-paid envelope with their receipts, business cards and other paper data and drop it in the mail.
+Busy business travelers can stuff a pre-paid envelope with their receipts, business cards and other paper data and drop it in the mail.
 After a few days, all of that information will be digitally available for you to apply your next expense report — just like that.

 **Use the one-two combo of TravelPerk and Expensify**